django-cms/django-cms-mgmt/community and support/weekly tech committee meeting.md

 # Join as a guest listener

 Anyone can join the tech committee (TC) meeting and get a first hand look at the work of the tech committee and the status of django CMS development.
-We encourage everyone who want to contribute to django CMS to attend our weekly meeting and introduce yourself.
+We encourage everyone who wants to contribute to django CMS to attend our weekly meeting and introduce yourself.
+We are happy to meet you!
 If you are interested in joining the meeting, please get in touch with Nicolai (nicolai@django-cms.org) and he will happily guide you through the process.
-We are happy to meet you!

 # How to become a regular member of the tech committee